Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

-It is easy to draw the VBS state in a triangular lattice in the Fig.8 This is a plaquette state similar to the plaquette state in a square lattice shown in Fig.20b In contrast to the dimer VBS in a square lattice, there is no dimer VBS at a triangular lattice.
-So the uniform saddle point $ < \nabla \times \vec{A} > = f = 1/3 $ holds in both the SF and the VBS.
-As shown in the previous two sections, from the dual vortex theory, one is not able to get a pure VBS state at $ f=1/3 $ shown in Fig.8 in either the Ising limit or easy-plane limit.
+It is intuitive and constructive to draw a triangular VBS state (TVB) at $ f=1/3 $ in a triangular lattice in the Fig.8.
+This is a plaquette state similar to the plaquette state at $ f=1/2 $ in a square lattice shown in Fig.20b.
+In contrast to the dimer VBS in a square lattice, there is no dimer VBS at a triangular lattice ( see Fig 8b).
+It is easy to see that the uniform saddle point $ < \nabla \times \vec{A} > = f = 1/3 $ holds in both the SF and the triangular VBS (TVB).
+As shown in the previous two sections, from the dual vortex theory, one is not able to get the TVB state at $ f=1/3 $ shown in Fig.8 in either the Ising limit or easy-plane limit.
 Fig.7 contains the VB component, but also a CDW component.
-Because the excitation of this state necessarily involves a density excitation shown in Fig.11b, drawing the insights gained from the direct first order transition from a pure VB state to a SF in a Kagome lattice Fig.12 to be discussed in Sec.III-2, we conclude that there is no VB-SS in a triangular lattice, in sharp contrast to bipartite lattices discussed in \cite{univ} and in the appendix B and C, there can only be a direct first -order transition from the VB to the SF.
+Because the excitation of this triangular VBS state necessarily involves a density excitation shown in Fig.11b, drawing the insights gained from the direct first order transition from a pure VB state to a SF in a Kagome lattice Fig.12 to be discussed in Sec.III-2, we conclude that there is no corresponding TVB supersolid (TVB-SS) in a triangular lattice, in sharp contrast to the bipartite lattices discussed in \cite{univ} and in the appendix B and C. There can only be a direct first-order transition from the TVB to the SF.